seek-oss/braid-design-system/.changeset/moody-readers-fly.md

 ---
 updated:
-  - IconPromote
   - IconCritical
   - IconLanguage
 ---

 Update semantic icon assets.

-`IconPromote`: Move from sparkle to megaphone.
-Enables introduction of `IconAI` to adopt a sparkles variation.
 `IconCritical`: Move from circle to diamond outline.
 Increase the visual distinction from `IconInfo`.
 `IconLanguage`: Move from globe to characters.
 Better represents the concept of language.
 Previous asset available as `IconGlobe`.